-The fibre under test was clamped in place horizontally until it was taut, with one end held via a clamp on a lab stand while the other was glued through a SMA connector using BC-600 epoxy.
-Once the glue had cured, the fibre end at the tip of the SMA connector was polished using three progressive grades of polishing paper (coarse, 12 $\mu$ m and 3 $\mu$ m grit) and a polishing puck, from a Clauss fibre Optic Polishing kit (PK-2000), and was cleaned using ethyl alcohol and KimWipes to remove metallic dust originating from the tip of the SMA connector.
-Finally, the SMA end was coupled to the spectrophotometer's slave channel.
-This method allowed for easy and reproducible coupling of fibre to spectro-photometer.
-The setup was made robust to protect against displacing the test fibre and was leveled to avoid any curvature in the test fibres, which was shown to affect the intensity of the detected light, although it does not influence the shape of the spectra.
+The fiber under test was clamped in place horizontally until it was taut, with one end held via a clamp on a lab stand while the other was glued through an SMA connector using BC-600 epoxy.
+Once the glue had cured, the fiber end at the tip of the SMA connector was polished using three progressive grades of polishing paper (coarse, 12 and 3 μm grit) and a polishing puck, from a Clauss fiber Optic Polishing kit (PK-2000), and was cleaned using ethyl alcohol and KimWipes to remove metallic dust originating from the tip of the SMA connector.
+Finally, the SMA end was coupled to the spectro-photometer's slave channel.
+This method allowed for easy and reproducible coupling of fiber to spectro-photometer.
+The setup was made robust to protect against displacing the test fiber and was leveled to avoid any curvature in the test fibers.